 As well as culinary skills the competition encourages the development of good organisational skills ·

-The winners of the Regional finals then have the opportunity to go forward to compete in the National Finals held on 27th April 2019 at Leeds City College Leeds, West Yorkshire.
+The winners of the Regional finals then have the opportunity to go forward to compete in the National Finals on the weekend of the 2nd/3rd May 2020 in Birmingham

 The National final is sponsored by Filippo Berio, and gives entrants the chance to put their culinary skills to the test and be judged by leading industry professionals.